ChefGravy/PythonProj/tkinter_proj/README.md

+I am a self-taught developer.
 This small project helped me get familiar and comfortable with tkinter.
-Once I became comfortable, I expanded on this and created other applications.
+Please take a look and share your thoughts on overall quality and/or how I can improve this.

+Thank you!